TimboTambo/js_examples/README.md

 # JS Examples

 Just some examples of different javascript concepts that you can play around with.
+It's really excellent.